m5stack/m5-docs/docs/en/uiflow/introduction.md

 ><img src="/image/Program_structure/Wait.png" width="20%">

 >* __Wait__
-Modify the number in the data frame to change the time of the Wait delay
+Modify the number in the data frame to change the time of the Wait delay.

+>* __Get ticks ms__
+Get current system run time.

 #### Instructions